What is Kinako?

 Unsweetened kinako is used to add a warm, nutty flavor to compliment sweet mochi (rice cakes) or other wagashi (Japanese-style desserts).
 It can also be used as an ingredient in a variety of desserts and recipes.

 Sweetened Kinako (Roasted Soy Bean Flour) for Mochi (Rice Cakes)

 Sweetened kinako can be easily prepared by mixing equal parts of kinako and granulated white sugar.
 Optionally, a dash of salt may be added to bring out the flavors of the kinako and sugar.
 It is traditionally used to garnish many different types of mochi (rice cakes) and other wagashi (Japanese-style desserts).

 03 of 05

 Baked Goods: Cookies, Cakes, Bread

-Kinako, as flour can also be used in baked goods.
+Kinako, as flour, can also be used in baked goods.
 If you are interested in substituting kinako with all-purpose flour, a general rule of thumb is to replace 1/4 of the total amount of flour needed for a recipe, although up to 1/3 may be substituted.
-Kinako, while nutritionally superior due to its higher protein content, has a very strong flavor unlike all-purpose flour which is bland, so it should be used sparingly.
-Note, the addition of kinako to baked goods tends to decrease its moisture... content.
+Kinako, has a higher protein content than all-purpose flour and a very strong flavor, unlike all-purpose flour, so it should be used sparingly.
+Note, the addition of kinako to baked goods tends to decrease its moisture content.
 Therefore liquids or fats should be adjusted accordingly.

 04 of 05